 What Does Height Have To Do With Divorce?

 Whether this research means anything to the average person or not, the fact is that height has nothing to do with divorce.
 Divorce comes about due to incompatibility, not height differences.
+In fact, some divorces are caused by cases stranger than height.
 Therefore, no matter what academic studies are performed, successful marriages are based on much more than height differential and unsuccessful ones fail due to many factors.
+Learn more about divorce proceedings and getting divorce vacated from our blog.

 Since 1986, the Men’s Legal Center has been helping men who are faced with divorce.
 Our team of lawyers focus on representing husbands, fathers and non-custodial parents in family court.
 Call us today for a consultation about your case.